Quantum Bayesian Computation: Introduction

-The central question is simply the speed and computability of functions. \cite{church36unsolvable} defines the so-called $ \lambda $-calculus where $ \lambda $ denotes a function. \cite{turing1937Computability} famously wrote about computability of functions (a.k.a. predictive rules).
-The promise of quantum computation and physical measurement by simulation relies on the simple observation that it only takes a few dozen Qubits to be able to calculate a large superposition of functions.
-Compositions of functions (as opposes to additive structures) such as deep learners are also naturally computable.
-Computer languages such as Haskell are directly designed to perform such calculations. \cite{polson2020deep} provide a discussion of symbolic differentiation and manipulation for deep learning.
-Gradients are also easily computed using quantum simulation.

-The fundamental problem is to reconstruct input-output representations.
-We first represent them using quantum $ 0-1$ interaction terms.
-We represent it as a mixture (data augmentation of $0-1$s) using quantum embedding, then simulate the solution to Schro\"dinger's equation to provide the von Neumann measurement of the quantity of interest.
-Turing showed that you can represent an n dim function (boolean) $ \{0,1\}^n \rightarrow \{0,1\}$.
+The fundamental problem of machine learning is to reconstruct input-output representations.
+To do this, we first represent them using quantum interaction terms.
+Then we use a quantum computer to simulate the solution to Schro\"dinger's equation to provide the von Neumann measurement of the quantity of interest.
+Turing showed that you can represent an $n$-dim function (boolean) $ \{0,1\}^n \rightarrow \{0,1\}$.
 In $ \lambda $-calculus and evaluate it as a composite function.
 Kolmogorov-Arnold theory discusses the representation of multivariate functions.
-Qubit activation allows you to represent Boolean functions and compute then quickly.
+Essentially, qubit activation functions allow you to represent Boolean functions and compute then quickly.
+Much of the gains then from quantum computing will be in regard to computability and representation of multivariate functions.

+The speed of function evaluation is of paramount importance to artificial intelligence and lies at the heart of the promise of quantum computers.
+Quantum supremacy has already been demonstrated in a number of experiments.
+From a theoretical viewpoint, \cite{church36unsolvable} defines the so-called $ \lambda $-calculus where $ \lambda $ denotes a function. \cite{turing1937Computability} famously wrote about computability of functions (a.k.a predictive rules).
+The promise of quantum computation and physical measurement by simulation relies on the simple observation that it only takes a few dozen qubits to be able to calculate a large superposition of functions.
+Compositions of functions (as opposed to additive structures) such as deep learners are also naturally computable.
+Computer languages such as Haskell are directly designed to perform such calculations. \cite{polson2020deep} provide a discussion of symbolic differentiation and manipulation for deep learning. we show that gradients are also straightforward to compute using quantum von Neumann measurement.

+The rest of our paper is outlined as follows.
+Section 1.1 provides a review of quantum probability ( \cite{wang2011quantum}) and simulation.
+Section 2 provides our Quantum Bayesian Computation (QBC) framework.
+We show how von Neumann's principle of quantum measurement can be used to implement MCMC and DL functions after suitable data encoding transformations.
+Section 3 described quantum data encoding methods.
+Section 4 provides quantum algorithms specifically designed to tackle problems in machine learning such as high dimensional regularized regression, Gaussian process regression and quantum stochastic gradient descent (Q-SGD).
+Appendix A contains commonly used quantum algorithms.
+Finally, we conclude with directions for future research.
+We begin with a basic review of classical and quantum probability to contrast the two approaches.